EvanPurkhiser/Clocker/documents/milestone-2.md

 ## Project Schedule

-Here I've outlined what features I would like to have completed for each of the milestones

 ### Milestone 3

-By this time I would like to have the following completed

  * Basic understanding of the Rails framework as well as the Ruby language
  * Basic web application configured and working